Skip to main content

 Are the Ivy League Schools Diverse?

-The US New and World Report operates a Diversity Index ranking hundreds of schools across the United States.
-Schools are ranked on a scale of 0-1, with 1 being the most diverse.
-This data was drawn from each school’s Fall 2021 undergraduate student body.
-Most of the Ivies rank between 0.72 and 0.70, with only Brown and Dartmouth falling in the 0.60s range.
+U.S. News and World Report publishes a Diversity Index, which ranks hundreds of schools across the United States.
+Schools are ranked on a scale from 0 to 1, with 1 being the most diverse.
+This data was drawn from each school’s Fall 2023 undergraduate student body.
+Most of the Ivies rank between 0.74 and 0.72, with only Brown and Dartmouth falling in the 0.60s range.
 That’s a high rank!
 This can be compared to the highest-ranking national university, Andrews University.
-Andrews boasts a Diversity Index ranking of 0.77.
-The Ivies are close behind!
+Andrews boasts a Diversity Index ranking of 0.77—the Ivies are close behind!

 However, this ranking focuses on racial and ethnic makeup.
 Other factors may influence your perspective of diversity within a school, including majors offered, clubs, and the community the school is part of.
 When it comes to diversity, use your school research to focus on what matters to you.

-According to the Diversity Index, Harvard and Yale are tied for most diverse.
-Located in Cambridge, MA, and New Haven, CT, respectively, Harvard and Yale have the most ethnic and racial diversity across the Ivies, as well as receiving the highest number of applications.
-Many students set their eyes on Harvard and Yale as their dream schools, and the campus community has a wealth of diversity.
+According to the Diversity Index, Harvard and Yale are tied for the most diverse.
+Located in Cambridge, MA, and New Haven, CT, respectively, Harvard and Yale have the most ethnic and racial diversity across the Ivies, as well as being among the universities receiving the highest number of applications.
+Many students set their eyes on Harvard and Yale as their dream schools, and each campus community has a wealth of diversity.

 Dartmouth had the lowest ranking of the Ivies per the Diversity Index.
 Based on their data, Dartmouth has the highest white-identifying student population, and the lowest population of all other identities, save multi-racial and Native American.
-This follows along with Hanover, New Hampshire’s census data on racial and ethnic makeup, with 72.3% of the town’s 11,721 residents identifying as white.
+This follows along with Hanover, NH’s census data on racial and ethnic makeup, with 71.2% of the town’s 9,078 residents identifying as white.

 Ethnic/Racial Breakdown of the Ivy League